-To encourage economic activity within the project area, the Town may wish to consider adding electric vehicle (EV) infrastructure.
-The installation of EV charging stations should be focused on areas where the benefit for the traveling public is coupled with the economic benefits of having access to businesses, restaurants, and other conduits of economic activity.
-HOCTC's 2021 Electric Vehicle Charging Station Plan encourages municipalities and businesses to install Level 2 EV charging stations.
-Publicly available EV charging stations allow residents to charge their vehicles when infrastructure is not available in their homes and assist people traveling who might otherwise not be able to make the trip.
+To encourage economic activity within the project area, the Village may wish to consider adding electric vehicle (EV) infrastructure.
+EV infrastructure is an important business accommodation because users, from the traveling public to residents, business owners, and employees, often seek out locations with chargers, and are likely to partake in other activities such as dining or shopping while their vehicle charges.
+The installment of EV charging stations should be focused in areas where the benefit for the traveling public is coupled with the economic benefits of having access to businesses, restaurants, and other conduits of economic activity.
+HOCTC's 2021 Electric Vehicle Charging Station Plan encourages municipalities and businesses to install Publicly available EV charging stations allow residents to charge their vehicles when infrastructure is not available in their homes and assist people traveling who might otherwise not be able to make the trip.

-Within the project list, a project has been included for the installation of charging stations, which can be installed at a publicly owned facility (park) or a business with an available parking area.
-EV Charging stations could be installed at Donovan Memorial Park, along Oneida Street, in the lot of the Chadwicks rail depot, or at other suitable locations near the hamlet core.
+Within the project list a project has been included for the installation of Level 2 EV charging stations.
+EV Charging stations could be added to Village owned parking lots to include the Recreation Center, parking lot off 42nd Street, behind the Village Hall, or introduced at other suitable locations near the core.
+There may be opportunities for public-private partnerships where businesses work with the Village to locate charging stations within privately held parking lots but allow public access.
 Additional resources are available to help area businesses identify locations for future EV charging stations and access financial assistance in the HOCTC's 2021 Electric Vehicle Charging Station Plan.